A common complaint we hear from women is that their hair doesn't grow. In most cases, it is growing, it's just breaking as fast as it grows.

-1. You do not cover your hair at night
+1. Forgetting to cover your hair at night

-When you wear your hair down it is exposed to elements in the air, material on your clothing and other things that can cause dryness which leads to brittle hair and eventually results in breakage.
+When you wear your hair down it gets exposed to elements in the air, material on your clothing and other things that can cause friction that leads to breakage.
 Wearing your hair up in a bun or any style off your shoulders stops the friction which causes breakage.

-Similarly to the above point, a protective style is any style where the ends of your hair are tucked away.
-A protective style is usually effective when kept in for up to 2 weeks.
+A protective style is any style where the ends of your hair are tucked away.
 When your ends are tucked away they are less likely to get dry and less likely to break.
 Protective style as much as possible but do not neglect your hair!
-Keep your hair moisturised using a good spray and oil.
+A protective style is usually effective when kept in for up to 2 weeks.
+Keep your hair moisturised using the Protective Style Set.

 In one of our previous posts on avoiding heat damage, we mentioned high temperatures cause the hair cuticle to be raised, not only leaving the delicate cortex of the hair vulnerable to damage but also allowing moisture to escape.
-Heat is one of the main culprita for breakage, especially if you have tight curls, because it strips all forms of moisture from the hair.
-Avoid direct heat when you can and use a good heat protectant and moderate temperatures any time you reach for the blow dryer or straigteners.
+Heat styling is one of the main culprits for breakage, especially if you have tight curls.
+Blowdryers and straighteners strip moisture from the hair.

 We hope this article helps to strengthen your hair!
 What habits did you have to eliminate to boost your hair health?